 Along with the Bureau Introduction video, OBO holds sessions throughout the year to delve further into aligning OBO with partners that help make the program succeed.
 These partners include industry areas in real estate, architecture, interior design, engineering, construction, and facilities maintenance industries.
 For further steps on working with OBO, please see below:

-- Complete this form expressing your interest to share about your firm’s experience, product and/or capabilities, and to request to attend one of our Firm Introduction sessions.
+- Click here to submit a request for scheduling a Firm Introduction.
+Complete this form expressing your interest to share about your firm’s experience, product and/or capabilities, and to request to attend one of our Firm Introduction sessions.

 Below are a few ways to seek out competitive opportunities to work with the Bureau: